jbking/two-scoops-of-django-ja/source/index.rst

 15.3.2 Using Template Tags in Jinja2 Templates . . . . . . . . . . . . . . . . .
 196
 15.3.3 Using Django-Style Template Filters in Jinja2 Templates . . . . . . . . .
 196
 15.3.4 Context Processors Aren’t Called by Jinja2 Templates . . . . . . . . . . .
 198
-15.3.5 􀄻e Jinja2 Environment Object Should Be Considered Static . . . . . . .
+15.3.5 The Jinja2 Environment Object Should Be Considered Static . . . . . . .
 200
 15.4 Resources . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 201
 15.5 Summary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 201
 16 Building REST APIs 203